What is a Default Notice?

 - The default amount

-- Action and timeframe needed to remedy the default
+- Steps you need to take and the timeframe to remedy the default notice

-- Details of actions if the default is not remedied
+- What happens if the default notice isn’t remedied

-- Any relevant information prescribed by the regulations, for more information check out National Credit Code
+- Any other details prescribed by the regulations - for more information check out National Credit Code

 Why is there a default listing on my credit file?